BradHick/moviedb-test/README.md

 **OBSERVATIONS:**
 * All the functions were implemented outside the class, aiming to keep them in the cache improving the performance instead of always recreating them when the class is instantiated;
-* The `infinityScroll`function was implemented manually to avoid the unnecessary addition of external libs;
+* The `infinityScroll`function was implemented using the Framework 7 method;
 * The Rematch framework was chosen because it has several characteristics superior to redux, such as generated action creators, async	without middlewares, simple setup and so on.
 See more on [Comparing Redux & Rematch
 ](https://github.com/rematch/rematch/blob/master/docs/purpose.md);